 To properly assess the performance of your cells in 3D culture, it’s necessary to run a viability test.
-The most common one is the Live/Dead assay – a cell staining procedure in which cytoplasm in live cells fluoresce green with calcein and dead cells fluoresce red when EthD binds to their DNA.
-Read on for our step-by-step guide on how to perform a Live/Dead quantification Using Imaris.
+The most common one is the Live/Dead assay – a cell staining procedure in which cytoplasm in live cells fluoresce green with calcein AM and dead cells fluoresce red when ethidium homodimer (EthD) binds to their DNA.
+Read on for our step-by-step guide on how to perform a Live/Dead quantification using Imaris.

 If you have a relatively thin 3D sample or 2D cell culture, you can quantify Live/Dead assay microscopy images by simple Fiji (ImageJ) analysis.
 However, if you are analyzing a thicker 3D hydrogel with cells embedded inside, some more advanced analysis might be necessary.
 We recommend using Imaris, a popular microscopy image analysis software for live/dead quantification.